Nu-hin/remote_ruby/README.md

 ### Text mode

 Text mode allows to treat the output and/or the standard error of the remote process as text.
 If it is enabled, the server output is prefixed with some string, which makes it easier to distinguish local ouput, and the output coming from the remote code.
-Additionally it may help distinguishing when the output taken from cache.
+Additionally it may help distinguishing when the output is taken from cache.

 The text mode is controlled by the `text_mode` parameter to the `::RemoteRuby::ExecutionContext` initializer, and is `false` by default.